How to apply

 • A PDF copy of your CV should be uploaded to the Employment History section.

 • A 500-word personal statement outlining your motivation for undertaking postgraduate research with the CDT should be uploaded to the Supporting Statement section.
-We encourage you to identify a research theme of particular interest: 1) Smart Instruments & Active Implants; 2) Surgical Data Science; and 3) Digital Surgical Twins.
+Please explicitly identify a research theme of particular interest in your personal statement.
+Our research themes are: 1) Smart Instruments & Active Implants; 2) Surgical Data Science; and 3) Digital Surgical Twins.

 • Funding: